 People Affected

-Court Protections Won
+Court Protections Still in Place

 South Sudan Ethiopia Burma Syria Haiti Venezuela Honduras Nicaragua Nepal Afghanistan Cameroon Somalia Yemen